ibrahim-san/PISA-2012-Analysis/README.md

 ## Dataset

-> ISA (Program for International Student Assessment) 2012 is the programme’s 5th survey.
+> PISA (Program for International Student Assessment) 2012 is the programme’s 5th survey.
 It assessed the competencies of 15-year-olds in reading, mathematics and science (with a focus on mathematics) in 65 countries and economies.
 Around 510 000 students between the ages of 15 years 3 months and 16 years 2 months participated in PISA 2012 as a whole representing about 28 million 15-year-olds globally.

 >The participating countries were split into two groups based on membership status in the OECD (The Organization for Economic Cooperation and Development).